We are now accepting visitors at our facilities. Please refer to the visiting hours on visiting restrictions for more information.

 Once the multi-level car park is complete, there will be more than 2000 car parks on and adjacent to the hospital site.

 The multi-level car park will be constructed on the south-west corner of the hospital campus, on the corner of Loganlea and Armstrong Roads.
-This area is currently used for staff parking.
+This area was previously used for staff parking.

 There will be minimal impact to patient and visitor parking as a result of the multi-level car park construction.
 During construction, patients and visitors will continue to be able to park in designated areas at the front of the hospital and underneath the main hospital building (Building 3).
 There will be no changes to pick-up and drop-off zones.